tintindas/goodread-quotes-api/README.md

 # goodread-quotes-api

-API for fetching quotes from the Goodreads websites.
+API for fetching quotes from the Goodreads website.